isweluiz/openshift-redhat-ex280/README.md

 ```
 ### Create limit ranges
 A limit range, defined by a LimitRange object, restricts resource consumption in a project.
 In the project you can set specific resource limits for a pod, container, image, image stream, or persistent volume claim (PVC).

+* **Scope:** Pod/container-level.
+* **Purpose:** Sets minimum and maximum resource requests and limits for individual pods or containers within a namespace.
+It can enforce default values if requests/limits are not set by the user.
+* **Use Case:** To ensure that individual pods or containers have appropriate resource limits and requests, preventing any single pod from consuming too many resources.

 File `project1-resource-limits.yaml`:
 ```yaml